- Bite-sized Trips

 Cuba’s great for

 - Nightlife: Havana, in particular, comes alive at night.
-Fabrica de Arte Cubano in Havana is a converted cooking oil factory which boasts regular electronic music nights with live DJ’s, concert performances, and is also packed full of exhibitions of photographic and cinematic art.
+Fabrica de Arte Cubano in Havana is a converted cooking oil factory which boasts regular electronic music nights with live DJs, concerts, and exhibitions of photographic and cinematic art.
 Also, don’t miss Trinidad’s nightclub housed in a local cave!

 What's meaningful about Cuba?